-WordPress Categories – Plugins
+Categories – Plugins

 WordPress has a number of great plugins that can help manage and enhance your categories.

-(Use membership plugins to protect content in specific categories)
+(Use membership plugins to protect content in specific post categories)

 Certain plugins will add new fields to your Table of Categories …

-Step 5 – Use Post Categories Effectively
+Step 5 – Using WordPress Post Categories Effectively

-Choose Relevant Keywords For Your Post Titles
+Choose Relevant Keywords For Post Titles

-Publish Your WordPress Posts Under Relevant Categories
+Publish Your Posts Under Relevant Post Categories

 Use A WordPress SEO Plugin

-One additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin for WordPress …
+An additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin for WordPress …

 The plugin also allows you to optimize categories individually …

-(Optimize your categories with SEO plugins)
+(Improving your category SEO with SEO plugins)

 Hopefully, this tutorial has helped you to better understand the role and importance of setting up and managing WordPress post categories correctly.
-These simple steps will help keep your website organized, easier to manage, and make it easier for your site visitors to find exactly what they are looking for and for search engines to index your content.
+These simple steps will help keep your website organized, easier to manage, and make it easier for your site visitors to find what they are looking for and for search engines to better index your content.